 For example, most states require that all motorists carry some form of liability insurance coverage.

-Liability covers drivers for any legal and medical expenses their reckless behavior incurs; this means the cost of damages that affect other people or property.
+Liability covers drivers for any legal and medical expenses their reckless behavior incurs; the cost of damages affect other people or property.

 There are also additional insurance options that cover other people driving in your own vehicle, as well as passengers in the other car.